JonathanBelanger/bliss/doc/blsvaxalphadif.md

 BPT           IMB           HALT          GENTRAP
 ------------  ------------  ------------  ------------

+Table: Built-in PALcode Instructions {#tbl:built-in-palcode}

 Refer to the SRM for information regarding inputs and outputs.
-Please note that all of above names are preceeded by a PAL_ to distinguish them from similar VAX builtins.
+Please note that all of above names are preceded by a PAL_ to distinguish them from similar VAX built-ins.

 CALL_PAL is a generic PALcode built-in.
 The first parameter, which must be a compile-time constant expression, is the function field of the CALL_PAL instruction.
 The remaining parameters are the inputs to the CALL_PAL instruction.

+\newpage

 ## New Built-in Functions for Atomic Operations